DLR-SC/tigl/doc/gui.md

 @section gui_overview Overview

 The CPACSCreator is a 3D viewer and editor for CPACS geometries.
-CPACSCreator is based on TiGLViewer.
+CPACSCreator is based on TiGL Viewer.
-Compare to TiGLViewer it add the possibility to edit and create CPACS geometries.
+Compare to TiGL Viewer it add the possibility to edit and create CPACS geometries.

 @image html images/cpacscreator-gui.png "The CPACSCreator showing a CPACS model"
 @image latex images/cpacscreator-gui.png  "The CPACSCreator showing a CPACS model" width=8cm